0atman/noboilerplate/scripts/22-starting-rust.md

 A huge turn-off for me, coming from Python, was Rust's syntax.
 There's SO MUCH MORE than I was used to!

-in other languages the compiler can't help you, so moving fast and breaking things is the best way to do it.
+in other languages the compiler can't help you, so moving fast and breaking things is the best way develope.
 (any syntax gets in thye way)
 In rust the compiler is your best friend.
+But you must be nice to it for it to be nice to you.

 ---